selkies-project/selkies-gstreamer/README.md

 | [`vp8enc`](https://gstreamer.freedesktop.org/documentation/vpx/vp8enc.html) | VP8 | Software | All | All Major | `libvpx` | N/A |
 | [`vp9enc`](https://gstreamer.freedesktop.org/documentation/vpx/vp9enc.html) | VP9 | Software | All | Chromium-based, Firefox | `libvpx` | N/A |

-This table specifies the currently implemented video frame converters used to convert the YUV formats from `BGRx` to `I420`, which are automatically decided based on the encoder types.
+This table specifies the currently implemented video frame converters used to convert the YUV formats from `BGRx` to `I420` or `NV12`, which are automatically decided based on the encoder types.

 | Plugin | Encoders | Acceleration | Operating Systems | Main Dependencies | Notes |
 |---|---|---|---|---|---|